Technologicat/mcpyrate/quasiquotes.md

 Our implementation of the quasiquote system closely follows the impressive, pioneering work that originally appeared in MacroPy.
-That source code, itself quite short, is full of creative ingenuity, at places muddled by the first-gen nature of the system.
+That source code, itself quite short, is full of creative ingenuity, at places unfortunately muddled by the first-gen nature of the system.

 Since `mcpyrate` is a third-gen system, we have actively attempted to make the best of lessons learned, to make the implementation as short and simple as reasonably